SciTools/cartopy/docs/source/index.rst

 Cartopy is a Python package designed to make drawing maps for data analysis and visualisation as easy as possible.

-Cartopy makes use of the powerful PROJ.4, numpy and shapely libraries and has a simple and intuitive drawing interface to matplotlib for creating publication quality maps.
+Cartopy makes use of the powerful PROJ.4, numpy and shapely libraries and has a simple and intuitive drawing interface to Matplotlib for creating publication quality maps.

 Some of the key features of cartopy are:

  * object oriented projection definitions
  * point, line, vector, polygon and image transformations between projections
- * integration to expose advanced mapping in matplotlib with a simple and intuitive interface
+ * integration to expose advanced mapping in Matplotlib with a simple and intuitive interface
  * powerful vector data handling by integrating shapefile reading with Shapely capabilities

 Cartopy is licensed under `GNU Lesser General Public License <https://www.gnu.org/licenses/lgpl.html>`_